centomila/CentoSync-VideoPlayer-With-MTC-Sync/README.md

 For questions or issues, please [open an issue](https://github.com/centomila/CentoSync-VideoPlayer-With-MTC-Sync/issues) on GitHub.

-### Donate a Little

-If you're able to donate, I'd greatly appreciate it!
+### Support My Work

+If you find CentoSync useful, consider supporting me on [Patreon](https://patreon.com/Centomila)!
 If it's not within your budget, no worries at all—your support in any form is already more than enough.

-To make a donation, visit my [Buy Me a Coffee](https://buymeacoffee.com/centomila) page.